North High School Wall of Honor

 Gray Dawson Warren

 Gray was a member of North High's class of June, 1960.
+While attending North High, Gray's next of kin are listed as Mr. and Mrs. Charles Warren, 4015 41st Street, Des Moines, IA.
 After graduation, he attended the US Air Force Academy in Colorado Springs, CO, graduating in 1965.
 At the time of death, Gray was married.
 His service number was 482504529.
 Gray's name is listed on the Vietnam Wall in Washington, D.C. on Panel 17W, Line 122.

 PERSONAL DATA